Here’s a list of common questions that should help give you a better idea of how I work and what to expect along the way.

 I shoot most of my weddings solo, and I am super confident in my work as a solo shooter.

 A second photographer can be added to any package that does not include one.
-I’d recommend a second if your wedding is 150 guests or more.
+I generally recommend a second if your wedding is 140 guests or more, has a complicated getting ready situation, or you just really want one.
+I require a second photographer for weddings near or above the 180 guest mark.

 I try to keep this to an absolute minimum to stay as nimble as possible, and to avoid the paralysis of unlimited possibilities that a bag of 20 lenses brings.

-My gear right now is two Nikon Z6II and one 35mm, 50mm, and 85mm lens.
+My gear right now is two Sony A7IV and one 24mm, 35mm, 50mm, and 85mm lens.
+I’ve got two flashes as well.

 You will receive your fully edited photo set about 4 weeks after your wedding.
 Before then, I’ll send over a ~100 image preview of your whole day start to finish to help tide you over (and give you some great photos to share right away!)